 "What?
 I thought I dreamed that," Craig muttered under his breath.
 An idea popped up in his head and it made him smirk.
 Buck seemed none of the wiser and continued to smile broadly.
 "You know what, it's a funny story.
 Maybe I should demonstrate."
 His hand reached for his pocket to bring out what he snatched from Harry and point it at the man in front of him.
 His face drained immediately as soon as it was in his line of sight.

 Harry clambered out of the tiniest of rowboats with a look of thunder on his face, his pants dripping onto the sand.
 He grumbled while upturning the boat barely big enough for him to sit in, and what seemed like twice its volume of water poured out, drenching him further.

 A few minutes of excessive clothes wringing later, Harry stomped across the beach toward two arguing figures and a chest sitting in between them.

 "Nuh uh, I don't see why I can't choose where to bury this flimsy artifact," one grumbled in a scratchy voice.

 The second appeared to be judging him as if he were stupid enough to ask Neelix for seconds.
 "Because the last time you buried something, we had to hire a bulldozer to get it back."

 The first man huffed, "oh yeah, well no one would think to look under a church, would they?"

-Harry approached and stood in front of the touch, glancing at them once before eyeing the chest.
-The two men continued to bicker, so he knelt down to take a peak inside.
+Harry approached and stood in front of the pair, glancing at them once before eyeing the chest.
+The two men continued to bicker, so he knelt down to take a peek inside.
 Unbeknownst to him the two pirates spotted him.
 In perfect sync they reached for their belts.
 The only clue Harry got was the familiar sound of phaser fire coming from both sides before he saw black.